Pinkerton, Ontario

 Pinkerton (also Pinkerton's Corners) is an unincorporated rural community in Bradford West Gwillimbury Township, Simcoe County, Ontario, Canada.

 History

 Matthew Pinkerton, a surveyor and early settler, built a log school house in 1840.

 A Wesleyan Methodist Church was erected in 1844, and a hotel was built in Pinkerton in 1854.
-A Primitive Methodist Church was built in 1864, and St. Lukes Anglican Church was established in 1871.
+A Primitive Methodist Church was built in 1864, and St. Luke's Anglican Church was established in 1871.

 Pinkerton School (S.S.
 11) was built in 1873, and was one of the first brick schools in the area.
 A new brick school with a bell tower and two entrances was built in 1908, and was used until at least the late 1950s.

 The Toronto–Barrie Highway, now called Ontario Highway 400, was built through the east boundary of Pinkerton in the late 1940s.